 Philanthropy is not a zero-sum game.
 Getting more support over here doesn’t mean you have to lose the same amount over there.
 When you choose not to solicit for endowments, you’re cutting your nonprofit off from the larger, transformative gifts that really make a difference to you and your organization.

 Endowment giving enables a quantum leap of engagement with your supporters.
 Donors who make those larger, transformative donations to your institutions now feel that you are part of their family (and vice versa).
 They are more deeply involved with the success of your mission, and therefore more likely to give more often in the future.
 Also, those donors who make larger gifts have earned a more intense level of stewardship from your charity – more cultivation, more information, more contact, etc. So they actually become more likely to continue to give after they make an endowment gift.
 It’s a win-win situation.

-No Special Skills Required
+No Special Skills Required to Raise Endowment Gifts

 Some nonprofits worry that soliciting and managing endowment gifts requires extra effort or ability, but they can relax.
 Endowment giving isn’t rocket science.
 There’s nothing unusual about having your lawyer draw up an endowment instrument.
 Nonprofits routinely work with lawyers and the only reason you need a lawyer for endowments is to set them up properly under applicable state laws.
 The rules of nonprofit governance aren’t so esoteric that your organization’s legal eagle can’t handle it.